arduino/docs-content/content/hardware/03.nano/boards/nano-every/datasheet/datasheet.md

 - **ATSAMD11D14A**
     - **Processor**
-        - ARM Cortex M0+ at up to 48 MHz
+        - Arm® Cortex®-M0+ at up to 48 MHz
         - 16KB Flash
         - 4KB SRAM
         - Power On Reset (POR) and Brown Out Detection (BOD)